Ristella guentheri

-Ristella guentheri, commonly known as Günther's ristella, is a species of skink, a lizard in the family Scincidae.
+Ristella guentheri, commonly known as Günther's ristella and Gunther's cat skink, is a species of lizard in the family Scincidae.
 The species is endemic to India.

 Etymology

 The specific name, guentheri, is in honor of German-British herpetologist Albert Günther.

 Geographic range

 R. guentheri is found in India, in Madurai district, Tenmalai, Travancore, and the Anaimalai Hills.

 The type locality is "Madura, Sirimallay Hills" (= Sirumalai Hills, Madurai district).

+Habitat

+The preferred natural habitat of R. guentheri is forest, at altitudes of 1,000–1,800 m.

+Description

+R. guentheri may attain a snout-to-vent length (SVL) of 3.9 cm.
+It has 22 or 24 scales around the middle of the body.
+It is reddish brown dorsally, and whitish ventrally.